 What do other people use?

 While researching this article, I was amazed how many tarp configurations are available from different manufacturers.
 MLD, for example, offers seven versions of a simple rectangular tarp (and that's before we even get into TrailStars).
-As the emphasis of the Ultralight Makeover series is on proven gear, I'll once again be focusing on exactly that: gear which other bloggers and hikers regularly use and recommend.
+As the emphasis of the Ultralight Makeover series is on proven gear, I'll once again be focusing on exactly that: gear which other bloggers and hikers use and recommend.

 If there's one thing to say about buying a tarp it's this: size up.
 They're so light you can afford the luxury of a two person shelter, and when you are stuck under one for a day you'll be glad you did.
 The weight penalty of choosing a two person tarp over a solo is usually negligible compared to the benefits of larger coverate.

-Updated versions of the SpinnTwinn – one of the most popular tarps created, and the company has gone through a couple of revisions. mostly changing materials.
+Gossamer Gear’s SpinnTwinn was one of the most popular tarps created, and the company has gone through a couple of revisions. mostly changing materials.
 They currently offer the just the basic Twinn, a silnylon version that weighs 8.5oz / 242g.
 The Twinn remains easy to set up.
-With just a couple of trekking poles (I used Gossamer Gear's LT4 poles which are a match made in heaven) you'll have it up in under five minutes.
+With just a couple of trekking poles (for example Gossamer Gear's LT5 poles which are a match made in heaven) you'll have it up in under five minutes.
 The catenary curve limits its pitching options a little more than a straight cut tarp, but creates a very taut pitch that rain just trickles off.
-A taut pitch is important as the materials can be a touch noisy, and a well stretched pitch will limit any unpleasant nocturnal flapping (from the tarp... other wind noises are your own problem), but now that it’s made of Silnylon you’ll have to work a little harder to keep it tight as the material is affected more by humidity and moisture than cuben fiber or spinnaker.
-I switched out the provided spectracore line for a slightly thicker (maybe 2mm) cord.
-I find spectracore stretches when wet, causing the line to slip in the corner and side linelocs.
-The C-Twinn weighs a mere 324g (11.45oz) before seam sealing and without the cords attached, and costs $155.
-An even lighter option is the Q-Twinn, made of cuben fiber, and weighing just 197g (7oz).
-That on will set you back $315.
+A taut pitch will limit any unpleasant nocturnal flapping (from the tarp... other wind noises are your own problem), but now that it’s made of Silnylon you’ll have to work a little harder to keep it tight as the material is affected more by humidity and moisture than cuben fiber or spinnaker.
+I switched out the provided line for a slightly thicker (maybe 2mm) cord.
+I found the spectracore line on mine stretched when wet, causing the line to slip in the corner and side linelocs.
+It costs a mere $155, which is a pretty good bargain.